wangxinfei/ContactListManagerApplication-Java/README.md

 > **```mvn spring-boot:run```** it will run application as spring boot application
 >
 Or
-> run main method from `CRUDApplication.java` as spring boot application.
+> run main method from `CrudApplication.java` as spring boot application.